-Definition of the story of Romeo and Juliet and hope that the returned documents contain the date at which the story took place.
+Description of the story took place.
 But of course, it would be much nicer if you could simply ask the question When did the story of Romeo and Juliet take place? and got back the answer 13th century.
-The virtue of question answering systems is that they allow the user to state his or her information need in a more specific and natural form, viz. as a natural language question, and that they do not return full documents which have to be skimmed by the user to determine whether they contain an answer, but short text excerpts, or even phrases.
+The virtue of question answering systems is that they allow the view to be skimmed by the user to determine when the story took place.
+Second that they do not return full documents when the view of v